 Contributing to an Existing Vault

-delegate_dex_actions_to. - Delegations can optionally have an expiration timestamp.
+buildDelegateDexActionsToTxto delegate to a bot wallet. - Delegations can optionally include an expiration timestamp.

-- The vault owner can revoke delegations at any time.
+- The vault owner can revoke delegations on-chain at any time.

 What’s Next